 No. Solo hackers welcome.
 Team size 1-4.
 Find teammates in Discord or go alone.

 All levels.
-Mentors available.
 First-time hackers win prizes too.
+Non-coders win prizes too.
+Bring ideas, not just code.

 Libraries: yes.
 Your old projects: no. Build something new.